Military academies in India: Medical Personnel

 The AFMC is located in Pune, Maharashtra.
 It is an inter-services institution.
 AFMC has multiple roles to perform.
-They are primarily training of medical undergraduates and post-graduates, dental postgraduates, nursing cadets and paramedical staff.
-Patient care forms an integral part of its training curriculum and the attached hospital benefits from the expertise available at AFMC.
-The institution is responsible for providing the entire pool of specialists and super-specialists to Armed Forces by giving them in-service training.
+They are primarily training medical undergraduates and post-graduates, dental postgraduates, nursing cadets, and paramedical staff.
+Patient care forms an integral part of its training curriculum, and the attached hospital benefits from the expertise available at AFMC.
+The institution is responsible for providing the entire pool of specialists and super-specialists to the Armed Forces by giving them in-service training.